 Mesothelioma specialists may use different EBRT approaches depending on the goal of treatment and other factors such as mesothelioma type, stage, the tumor’s location, and the overall health of the patient.

 Emerging types of radiation therapy are also providing hope for safer, more effective ways of treating mesothelioma.

 External Beam Radiation Therapy

-As the most common form of radiation therapy, EBRT is becoming increasingly more effective at targeting tumors thanks to technological advancements.
+External beam radiation therapy is the most common type of radiation therapy.
+As the name suggests, EBRT is administered through the skin from outside the body.
+EBRT is becoming increasingly more effective at targeting tumors, thanks to technologic advancements.

 Intraoperative Radiation Therapy

 Intraoperative radiation therapy (IORT) is a type of EBRT radiation therapy approach used to support surgery.
 IORT is administered inside the body while the tumor site is exposed during surgery.